mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">244 out of 1589 answered</p>

-MUI users seem to use low-code tools to build all kinds of applications but mainly for internal tools, landing pages, and analytics dashboards.
-The findings are similar to the question above where we asked ‘What are you building?’.
+MUI users are mainly working with low-code tools to build internal tools, landing pages, and analytics dashboards.
+These findings align with what the rest of our users are building as well.
 But it is great to see that there are low-code tools in the market that developers trust.
-Undoubtedly, it leads to an overall faster feedback and development cycle.

-### If MUI considered building a low-code tool, what primary use case would match your needs?
+### If MUI considered building a low-code tool, what primary use-case would match your needs?

 <img src="/static/blog/2021-survey/29.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Deliver a React design system: 22.2%; Generate high-quality React codebase after visual building: 19.2%; Building dashboards for rapid data visualization: 18.3%; Higher fidelity prototyping and demoing for accurate design handoff: 13.6%; Building internal apps when pro-code is overkill: 11.4%; Shipping landing pages with my existing React design system: 7.3%; Shipping production simple apps before moving to pro-code: 6.2%; Other: 1.8%" />